moorepants/resonance/notebook-src/02-book-balancing-intro.rst

 - view and set parameters (constants, coordinates) on a system
 - create a visualization that depicts the system's configuration
 - compute the system's free response
-- visualize the change in configuration wrt to the free response
+- visualize the change in configuration wit respect to the free response
 - interactively adjust the book shape to see the affect on system response
 - understand the concept of natural frequency and its relationship to mass/inertia